pip-services/pip-services-docs/content/en/python/commons/convert/string_converter.md

 linkTitle: "StringConverter"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Converts arbitrary values into strings using extended conversion rules.
+    The StringConverter class allows you to convert arbitrary values into strings.

 ---

 ### Description

- The StringConverter class converts arbitrary values into strings using the following extended conversion rules:
+ The StringConverter class allows you to convert arbitrary values into strings using the following extended conversion rules:

 - Numbers: are converted with '.' as decimal point
 - DateTime: using ISO format